 Does Heart accommodate students with severe or life-threatening allergies?

 Yes.
 HCA bans peanuts and all tree nuts and has procedures in place to accommodate students with all kinds of food allergies.

-Do the new mandatory vaccination laws apply to HCA students?
+Do mandatory vaccination laws apply to HCA students?

-No, the new law does not apply to students in "home-based private schools".
+No, the law does not apply to students in "home-based private schools".

 Do you have further questions?

 Call or email us.